Blender Chocolate Mousse

 - A blender does a wonderful job mixing the mousse.
 It needed a quick scrape to ensure that the corners didn’t trap any unmelted bits, but that’s a necessary step with any blender.

-- Plus, I’d recommend finding pasteurized eggs since, like with most classic mousse, the eggs will not be cooked.
-The last thing you want is a foodborne illness, especially if serving to young children, the elderly or anyone with a compromised immune system.
+- Plus, I’d recommend finding or making pasteurized eggs since, like with most classic mousse, the eggs will not be cooked.
+The last thing you want is a foodborne illness, especially if serving young children, the elderly, or anyone with a compromised immune system.

 - With very few ingredients, you’ll definitely want quality chocolate.
 I use semi-sweet, but if you perfect bittersweet, that will work, too.
 My go-to chocolate bar brand is Ghirardelli but feel free to splurge on more expensive European chocolates if they’re in your budget.

-- Typical chocolate mousse recipes call for whipping egg whites, whipping heavy cream and gently folding them into the chocolate.
+- Typical chocolate mousse recipes call for whipping egg whites, whipping heavy cream, and then gently folding them into the chocolate.
 Each of those steps could be tricky for a novice cook.
 No need to worry about this blender version.

 - The most difficult part of this recipe is allotting 2 hours for this blender chocolate mousse to chill before you dive in!
 Make sure to plan accordingly.